Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has a 5-5 record against the spread while finishing 6-4 overall over its past 10 contests.
+- Miami has a 6-4 record against the spread while finishing 7-3 overall in its past 10 games.

-- Eight of the Heat's past 10 outings have hit the over.
+- Nine of the Heat's last 10 contests have gone over the total.

 - Miami is 13-12 against the spread and 19-6 overall when it scores more than 113.3 points.